iamjackg/grydgets/README.md

 # Grydgets

-Grydgets is an easy tool to create widget-based animated dashboards.
+Grydgets allows you to easily create widget-based animated dashboards.
-It runs on anything that supports Python, PyGame, and SDL: from the oldest Raspberry Pi to a full-blown modern PC.
+It runs on anything that supports Python, PyGame, and SDL, from the oldest Raspberry Pi to a full-blown modern PC.

 ![](images/grydgets-window.png)